pnnl/chgl/README.md

 Chapel must be installed on the system before compiling and installing CHGL.
 The version (release or commit) required is documented above in [Dependencies](#dependencies).
-Be sure to pull the required commit CHGL has been tested with (see Dependencies above).
+Be sure to pull the required branch, tag, or commit CHGL has been tested with (see Dependencies above).
 Using a newer version of Chapel may cause errors.

-If a particular branch or commit is required, after cloning, execute one of the following git command:
+If a particular branch, tag,  or commit is required, after cloning, execute the following git command after cloning the Chapel GitHub repository:
 ```
-git checkout <branch_name or commit_hash>
+git checkout <branch_name, tag_name, or commit_hash>
 ```

 With the correct Chapel version checked out, continue by folloing the Chapel installation documented